Control of Gene Expression during Development

 - Celine Kisimba, BS, Postbaccalaureate Fellow

-A second major project in the lab is to determine how the PREs of the invected-engrailed (inv-en) gene complex control these genes in their native location.
+A second major project in the lab is to determine how the PREs of the engrailed/invected (en/inv) gene complex control these genes in their native location.
 Surprisingly, we found that not all PREs are required in vivo, suggesting a redundancy in PRE function.
-To understand the interplay between PREs and enhancers (sequences important for activation of gene expression), we completed an analysis of the regulatory DNA of the inv-en gene complex.
+To understand the interplay between PREs and enhancers (sequences important for activation of gene expression), we completed an analysis of the regulatory DNA of the en/inv gene complex.
 We found that regulatory sequences are spread throughout a region of at least 79kb in that gene complex and that the same enhancers activate both engrailed and invected expression.
-In addition, we showed that a 79–kb transgene (HA-en79), which contains the en gene and flanking regulatory DNA, is able to rescue a deletion for the entire inv-en locus.
+In addition, we showed that a 79-kb transgene (HA-en79), which contains the en gene and flanking regulatory DNA, is able to rescue a deletion for the entire inv-en locus.
 Our current studies explore the effects of the chromosomal neighborhood on gene expression.
-We found that there are subtle differences in the gene expression program of the 79–kb transgene and the endogenous locus.
-Polycomb domains are flanked by active genes or by insulators that limit the size of the domain.
-We hypothesized that delimiting the size of a Polycomb domain contributes to the stability of both gene activation and repression, making gene expression reproducible and robust.
-We recently completed experiments showing that flanking the 79–kb transgene by insulator elements strengthens the expression of the transgene, providing evidence for our hypothesis.
-Thus, providing “ends” to the inv-en domain stabilizes both its “ON” and “OFF” transcriptional states.
+We found that there are subtle differences in the gene expression program of the 79-kb transgene and the endogenous locus.
+Polycomb domains are flanked by active genes or insulators that limit the size of the domain.
+We hypothesize that delimiting the size of a Polycomb domain contributes to the stability of both gene activation and repression, making gene expression reproducible and robust.
+Our current experiments are designed to test this hypothesis.

 Polycomb group response elements (PREs)